-Other than than that, I honestly would not over think your pitch.
+Other than that, I honestly would not overthink your pitch.
 Just focus on being as accurate and polite as possible, and then move on.

 Remember that this pitch is not the most important thing in the world, and you can always get ’em the next time. 🙂

-With the basics out of the way, keep on reading for my top tips that you can use to increase your chances when it comes to pitch time.
+With the basics out of the way, keep on reading for my top tips that you can use to increase your chances when it comes to pitching time.

 5 Spotify Playlist Submission Tips To Improve Your Chances